 Similar to the same effects as oral sedation, the dentist feeds the sedative directly into your vein.
 You will feel the effects almost immediately.
 The dentist can adjust the level of sedation during the procedure, thus, controlling your level of awareness or sleep.

 How Does Sedation Dentistry Work?
 Learn More by Visiting Your Dentist

 How does sedation dentistry work?
-Learn more by visiting a dental office in Houston, TX.
+Learn more by visiting a dental office.
 A dentist can show you all treatment options available and help you restore your teeth and smile today.